SysML-ICL/SysML-ICL.github.io/content/authors/marcel/_index.md

   - Members
 ---

-Pedro Silvestre is a PhD student in the [Large-Scale Data & Systems Group](https://lsds.doc.ic.ac.uk/) at [Imperial College London](http://www.imperial.ac.uk/), under the supervision of [Dr. Peter Pietzuch](https://www.doc.ic.ac.uk/~prp/).
-His research at Imperial focuses on the interplay between Dataflow Systems and novel Deep Learning workloads, in particular Deep Reinforcement Learning.
+Marcel Wagenlaender is a PhD student in the [Large-Scale Data & Systems Group](https://lsds.doc.ic.ac.uk/) at [Imperial College London](http://www.imperial.ac.uk/), under the supervision of [Dr. Peter Pietzuch](https://www.doc.ic.ac.uk/~prp/).
+His research at Imperial focuses on Systems for Machine Learning.
-Before Imperial, he was a Research Engineer at the TU Delft's [Web Information Systems Group](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/web-information-systems/) working on [Clonos](https://delftdata.github.io/clonos-web/).
+Before joining the LSDS group, he did his Bachelor and Master at the [Technical University of Munich](https://in.tum.de/)